Accommodation

 Residential Assistants, who live on-site, serve as role models for the students in their care.
 They are available to assist the students with settling into college life, and provide support throughout the year.
 Apart from being a personal support to students, the Residential Assistants also help to plan and implement social activities for the residents.

-All Residential Assistant meet regularly, and are under the direct supervision of the Senior Residential Tutor, who is a member of staff.
+All Residential Assistant meet regularly, and are under the direct supervision of the Senior Residential Tutor.

 The button below will direct you to the Accommodation Application Form on the Job Ready + Portal.
 Job Ready + is a student management system used by the college to manage accommodation preferences and payments.
 Please follow the prompts to create a Job Ready + account if you haven’t already done so.